- Purchase albums

 Can I use your music for free if I can’t provide credit?

 Unfortunately, no. Attribution is a requirement under the CC BY license.
 However, I offer affordable licensing options that do not require attribution.
-You can request a license here.
+You can request a No-Attribution License here.

 What happens if I don’t provide attribution?